 At St Laurence CE Primary School we welcome all pupils, and places at the school are offered in an open, fair, clear and objective manner in accordance with the legal framework.
-We work to the principle that any parents accessing our admissions arrangements will be able to understand easily how places for our school will be allocated and will not be alienated or discouraged from applying based on admissions criteria.
+We work to the principle that any parent accessing our admissions arrangements will be able to understand easily how places for our school will be allocated and will not be alienated or discouraged from applying based on admissions criteria.

 DDAT is the Admissions Authority for school.
 All matters relating to admissions have been delegated and are carried out by the Local Governing Body of St Laurence CE Primary School on behalf of the Academy Trust.

-The Local Authority will coordinate the admissions process on behalf of the trust, and parents will apply for a place through the Local Authority (see section 6).
+The Local Authority will co-ordinate the admissions process on behalf of the trust but the decision to offer a place is made by the Local Governing Body.